ludwig247/DeSCAM/README.md

     `./GettingStarted`

     3) The files MasterDummy, SlaveDummy and main.cpp are meant to model the environment, they are the testbench.
-    What we want to implement is the design in Bus.h.
+    What we want to implement is the design in Switch.h.
 Get yourself familiar with the SystemC subset

 3) Read the manual in doc/manual.
 The manual should teach you the fundamental ideas of PDD.